TVATDCI/nature/README.md

 ## 📜 License & Credits

 Built by **Tuanthong Vaidyanond**
-For my Udemy **Advanced CSS & Sass** online course with Jonas Schmedtmann.
+For Udemy **Advanced CSS & Sass** online course with Jonas Schmedtmann.

 © Copyright by Jonas Schmedtmann.
 You are 100% allowed to use this webpage for both personal and commercial use, but NOT to claim it as your own design.